Frontend tooling case study

 }

-This is the bridge between the DOM toolbar and the canvas input handlers.
+Bridge between DOM toolbar and canvas handlers.

 06 / Undo and redo strategy